Frequently Asked Questions

 When is the deadline for applying for visa?

-Deadline for uploading all documents for the visa application: 15th July 2019.
+Deadline for uploading all documents for the visa application: 15 July 2020 (one year foundation programme) & 8 November 2019 (fast-track foundation programme).
 In specific cases late payments will be accepted.

 Will I get support to apply for a visa for family members?